kevin-chalmers/set08103/lectures/lecture18/README.md

 ### Manual Monitoring or None

-Monitoring is a manual process that requires a user to initiate.
+Monitoring is a manual process that requires a person to initiate.
 It may also be the case that no monitoring is done at all.
 Generally, monitoring is done via a checklist, simple script, or other non-automated processes.

 The aim in manual monitoring is to manage assets and avoid downtime, and thus provides little value on user experience and quality of service.
 It will not allow the development and operations teams to justify investments and new projects as there is no data to support it.